xkraty/xghost/README.md

 heroku create --buildpack https://github.com/CHH/heroku-buildpack-php my-app-name
 ```

+## Customization (optional)

+In the main directory of your app you can customize the following params in [bootstrap.php](https://github.com/xkraty/xghost/blob/master/bootstrap.php#L46):
+- LOCALE: is the default language, current available in english (en) and italian(it) only
+- DATE_FORMAT: how to display dates ( eg: m/d/Y for US format )
+- date_default_timezone_set: check here your country [timezones](http://php.net/manual/en/timezones.php)

+## Contribute

+### Localization

+If your language is missing and you willing to help support it you can just take the [english](https://github.com/xkraty/xghost/blob/master/app/i18n/en.php) file and translate the right column leaving the left side keys untouched

+## Issues

+Since i doesn't have much free time for any issues you having you might open a [github issue](https://github.com/xkraty/xghost/issues) so you can be supported by the community and you may find the solution faster if anyone else had your same issues

 ## Donations

 If you think this project worth a buck!
 Buy me a cup of coffee!
 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](http://goo.gl/6m2iJ1)

+## Updates

+You can follow me on [twitter](https://twitter.com/xKraty) for updates and info on [#xGhost](https://twitter.com/search?q=%23xGhost)